tomkingkong/swapi-box/README.md

 SWAPI Box is a paired project designed to challenge my skills at manipulating data and creating small, reusable React components, as well as obtaining complete testing coverage through unit and assurance tests.

+## Set Up

+Clone this project

+Run `npm install` from the root directory

+Run `npm start` and visit localhost:3000 in your browser

+You can run tests with `npm test`

 ## Goals for this project

 * Get comfortable fetching APIs, testing, and cleaning data.